-We hold sacred medicine ceremonies, retreats, gatherings, workshops and other events.
+We hold sacred medicine ceremonies, permaculture courses, yoga retreats, gatherings, workshops and other events.
 We usually have a lot of people living with us during the Spring and the Summer and in the colder months, it is much quieter, sometimes just our family and 1 or 2 other people.

 We live on a beautiful 4 hectare finca 15 minutes drive from Lanjaron and 30 minutes drive from Orgiva.
 The finca has large terraces, a spring-fed alberca (swimming pool) and more than 100 olive trees, almonds, kakis, figs and a variety of young fruit trees we have planted in the 11 years we have lived on the land.
 All our living spaces are low-impact structures such as yurts, wooden huts, bell tents and a caravan.
 We have a 12 metre dome which we use as a ceremony and workshop space.